“The true character of a society is revealed in how it treats its children”

 Panel members, appointed by the Governor or the New York State Legislature, are volunteers with a breadth of experience and knowledge in child welfare practice, policy, law, social work, education, and technology, among other areas.

 The Panels also advocate for legislation that can have a positive impact on child welfare services in NYS.
-The Panels are active on social media platforms, including Facebook and Twitter, to raise awareness of the issues surrounding child protective services.
+The Panels are active on social media platforms, including Facebook and X, to raise awareness of the issues surrounding child protective services.

-NYS Citizen Review Panels' 2023 Recommendations
+NYS Citizen Review Panels' 2024 Recommendations

 -